entuland/wesh/README.md

         },
     }

+(please consider that the number "16" here above indicates the size of the texture, it has nothing to do with the size of the canvas you use to capture your build)

 In order to add a new variant simply add a line with your texture name and make sure you save such texture file in the "/textures" folder of the mod.
 You can also remove the lines you're not interested in and the mod will not generate those variants.

 For example, here we remove all but the "plain" version and add a custom one: